-Sales and solicitations in the On-Campus Residential System is strictly prohibited unless authorization has been granted by the Assistant Vice President for the Residential Experience or designee.
+Sales and solicitations in on-campus housing is strictly prohibited unless authorization has been granted by the Assistant Vice President for the Residential Experience or designee.

 Residential Policies

 Furnishings

 All residence hall rooms and apartments are equipped with essential furniture and in apartment kitchens, essential appliances.
 The installation or addition of any non-Skidmore furnishings must be approved by the Office of Residential Life and Facilities Services.
 Ceiling fans and air conditioner units are prohibited.